360 Virtual Dive Tour

 Take a look under the waves, get personal with the local marine life and discover the remains of the HMNZS Wellington (F69) shipwreck!

 To make the most of the 360 videos check out our 360 viewing tips!
 Watch from your desktop or download the Vimeo or Veer app to view videos from your mobile device.

 Explore Wellington’s Marine Reserve

 The reefs inside our fully protected marine reserve are buzzing with life.
 Dive into schools of fish, hover above amazing seaweed beds, observe all the action around you and get eye-to-eye with curious fish and resident rock lobsters (‘crayfish’).
-Taputeranga Marine Reserve is a fantastic place to visit both in and out of the water.
+Taputeranga Marine Reserve is a fantastic place to visit both in and out of the water and the Snorkel Trail is a great place to start (car park is opposite 194 The Esplanade, Island Bay).
 Read more about the Snorkel Trail here.

 Some of our dive sites: The Snorkel Trail (ST), Elsdon Pipe (EP), the Back of Taputeranga Island (BoI) and the HMNZS Wellington (F69) shipwreck.

 360 Reef - Dive Elsdon Pipe

 New Zealand rock lobster (‘crayfish’) sheltering in the rocks at the Snorkel Trail.
 The rock lobster population in the reserve is fully protected like all the other marine life.
 The crayfish numbers are up and you can usually spot some just snorkelling on the surface!
 Video on Vimeo or Veer.

 Because the banded wrasse is such a star we got another video for you…

 The HMNZS Wellington (F69) was deliberately sunk off the South Coast in 2005.
 The shipwreck now lies within the Taputeranga Marine Reserve and provides an artificial reef on sandy and cobbly bottom in about 21 meters.